Conservation Gardening in Practice: How to install a dragonfly pond

 Water sources include ponds, seeps, slow-moving streams, faster rivers and streams, marshes, bogs, and lakes.

-You can create a welcoming dragonfly habitat in your Conservation Garden by installing a dragonfly pond, which, depending on the size you choose, will attract at least a few dragonflies to your pond to lay their eggs, and bring some of these winged wonders to your garden.
+You can create a welcoming dragonfly habitat in your Ecosystem Garden by installing a dragonfly pond, which, depending on the size you choose, will attract at least a few dragonflies to your pond to lay their eggs, and bring some of these winged wonders to your garden.

 Choose a level location which receives at least 6 hours of sunlight each day.
 You can use a preformed, rigid pond kit or you can install a flexible liner.
 What you want is a pond that has varying water depths to accommodate submerged, floating, and emergent plants.